dgkim0803/CTIMiner/README.md

 Following is the example of event data.
 The left image is the report event and the right one is corresponding malware event.
 ![eventdataexample](https://user-images.githubusercontent.com/13994685/39529764-69100168-4e62-11e8-916b-16a8252b5506.jpg)

-## Download Dataset
+## Download Dataset (updated: 2019/07/09)
-The generated CTI dataset can be downloaded from the following link: https://1drv.ms/u/s!Al-x4GEOffcqgkyei444hPoc3mg-
+The generated CTI dataset covers the security reports published from 2008 to June 2019.
+It can be downloaded from the following link: https://1drv.ms/u/s!Al-x4GEOffcqgkyei444hPoc3mg-